ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-migrate-customer-data.md

 5. Clear the **Include Field** check box for any field that you do not want to import, and then choose the **Set Included** or the **Clear Included** action.

 > [!IMPORTANT]
 > If the **Include Field** check box is selected by default, that field is part of the primary key.
-The selection should not be cleared, or errors will be introduced and the record cannot be imported.
+Výběr by neměl být vymazán, nebo se objeví chyby a záznam nepůjde importovat.
 >
 > If you include a field that has a relationship with another table, the **Validate Field** check box is automatically selected.
-Validation can result in the update of other fields in this and other tables and is executed in the order of the field number.
+Ověření může mít za následek aktualizaci dalších polí v této a dalších tabulkách a provádí se v pořadí podle čísla pole.

-A new migration table is created.
+Je vytvořena nová migrační tabulka.

-## To export data migration files
+## Export souborů migrace dat
-When you have determined the tables that you want to transfer customer data to, you export the files.
+Po stanovení tabulek, do kterých chcete přenést data zákazníků, exportujte soubory.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Packages**, and then choose the related link.
-2. Select and open the package that you want to use for export.
+2. Vyberte a otevřete balíček, který chcete použít pro export.
 3. Select the table or tables that you want to export, and then choose the **Export to Excel** action.
-4. Save the exported Excel file.
+4. Uložte exportovaný soubor aplikace Excel.
-5. Repeat this procedure for all the relevant data migration tables.
-If you select multiple tables at the same time, the export of their data is into a common workbook.
+5. Opakujte tento postup pro všechny příslušné tabulky migrace dat.
+Pokud vyberete více tabulek současně, bude export jejich dat do společného sešitu.

-If the table is empty, the resulting data migration file contains empty cells for the fields you selected when you chose or created migration tables for your new company.
-If the selected data migration table contains data, it will be exported.
+Pokud je tabulka prázdná, výsledný soubor migrace dat obsahuje prázdné buňky pro pole, která jste vybrali při výběru nebo vytvoření migračních tabulek pro novou společnost.
+Pokud vybraná migrační tabulka dat obsahuje data, bude exportována.

-## To map values to be used during import
+## Mapování hodnot, které mají být použity během importu
 When you apply data that you have imported from Excel or from a RapidStart package, [!INCLUDE[prod_short](includes/prod_short.md)] treats and handles the mapping based on table relations:

 - If you define a mapping directly for a field in a table, then [!INCLUDE[prod_short](includes/prod_short.md)] uses it.